Hyder Amil

 Hyder Osman Amil (born May 28, 1990) is a Filipino and American mixed martial artist.
 He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).

 Background

 Amil was born in Cebu City, Philippines to a Turkish-Indian father and a Filipino mother.
 As a kid, Amil, his mother and sister, were physically abused by his father.
 He learned martial arts, which gave him confidence and helped protect his family.
-Amil, his mother and his sister moved to the United States at the age of six to escape the abuse of his father.
-Amil bared that he was not only a Stephen Thompson fan growing up, but he also copied his style early on.
+At the age of six, he and his family moved to United States to escape the abuse of his father.

 Mixed martial arts career

 Early career

 Starting his career in 2017, Amil fought exclusively for Bellator MMA and Legacy Fighting Alliance, where he acquired a 7–0 record before his fight at Dana White's Contender Series.

 Dana White's Contender Series

 Amil faced Emrah Sonmez on August 15, 2023, at DWCS season 7 - Week 2.
 At the weigh-ins, Sonmez came in at 147 pounds, 1 pounds over the featherweight non-title fight limit.
 Despite the relatively small miss, Nevada Athletic Commission officials did not allow Sonmez to continue his cut.
 That the bout proceeded at catchweight, with Sonmez was fined a percentage of his purse, which went to Amil.
 He won the fight via unanimous decision and he was awarded a UFC contract.